joitng/joitng.github.io/failure.md

 ---

 ## failure resume 🤷🏻‍♀️
+**failure sucks.** but, despite it sucking so much, failure has taught me a lot about myself: how resilient i am, how far i need to go and, sometimes, how i'm exactly where i need to be in that moment.

-welcome to a list of my professional and personal failures, rejections, and disappointments. started in june of 2020.
+and so, welcome to a list of my professional and personal failures, rejections, and disappointments. started in june of 2020.

 learn more about failure resumes [here](https://www.mentalfloss.com/article/573154/failure-resume-benefits).